jewettaij/visfd/doc/doc_filter_mrc.md

  for example.
 This new image could then be used as a mask for future image processing, allowing you to segment the contents of the cell or segment concentric compartments inside larger compartments.
- *Unfortunately, this voxelization feature has not been implemented yet here, but there are plenty of free voxelizers online. -Andrew 2019-5-14*)
+ *Unfortunately this voxelization feature has not been implemented yet here yet.
+  But there are plenty of free voxelizers online. -Andrew 2019-5-14*)

 Note: All of these parameters make reasonably good defaults for membrane
       detection except the